isabella232/core-services-learn.en/help/mobile-android-implementation/analytics.md

 [Adobe Analytics](https://docs.adobe.com/content/help/en/analytics/landing/home.html) is an industry-leading solution that empowers you to understand your customers as people and steer your business with customer intelligence.

-In the [Add Extensions](launch-add-extensions.md) and [Install the Mobile SDK](launch-install-the-mobile-sdk.md) lessons, you added the Adobe Analytics extension to your Launch property and imported it into the sample application.
+In the [Add Extensions](launch-add-extensions.md) and [Install the Mobile SDK](launch-install-the-mobile-sdk.md) lessons, you added the Adobe Analytics extension to your Experience Platform Launch property and imported it into the sample application.
 Now all you have to do is add code to track the states and actions in your app!

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-* Verify that Lifecycle metrics are being sent to Adobe Analytics
+* Verify that [!UICONTROL Lifecycle] metrics are being sent to Adobe Analytics
 * Add code to track states in your app with additional data
 * Add code to track actions in your app with additional data

-There are many things that could be implemented for Analytics in Launch.
+There are many things that could be implemented for Analytics in Experience Platform Launch.
 This lesson is not exhaustive, but should give you a solid overview of the main techniques you will need for implementing in your own app.

 ## Prerequisites

-You should have already completed the lessons in the [Configure Launch](launch-create-a-property.md) section.
+You should have already completed the lessons in the [Configure Experience Platform Launch](launch-create-a-property.md) section.
 In that section, you added the Analytics extension and  configured your tracking server and report suite ID(s).

-## Lifecycle Metrics and Adobe Analytics
+## [!UICONTROL Lifecycle] Metrics and Adobe Analytics

-Lifecycle metrics are environment-based metrics and dimensions that can be easily enabled in an app using the Experience Platform Mobile SDK.
+[!UICONTROL Lifecycle] metrics are environment-based metrics and dimensions that can be easily enabled in an app using the Experience Platform Mobile SDK.

-You already enabled Lifecycle metrics when you added the Core extension to your property and followed the Mobile Install Instructions provided in the interface.
+You already enabled [!UICONTROL Lifecycle] metrics when you added the Core extension to your property and followed the Mobile Install Instructions provided in the interface.
 These metrics and dimensions, including environment- and app-specific metrics like app version, number of engaged users, OS version, time parting, days since last use, etc. can be very helpful in the analysis of your app, especially as you build Analytics segments from them to apply to all of your reports.
 The full list of metrics is available in the [documentation](https://docs.adobe.com/content/help/en/mobile-services/android/metrics.htmlh).

 ## Importing the ACPCore Library